My Zen: A Personal Journey

 Every week Sunim sat Zazen, drank green tea, gave a sermon known as a Dharma Talk, gave koans for his students to chew on (koans are short enigmatic stories, usually about ancient masters and monks, meant to be understood by non-intellectual means), and met with students privately to discuss their progress.
 He actively pioneered having such discussions via email, believing in the capacity of new technology to aid in communicating the message of Zen.

 I received my dharma name Wu Yi (“Depends on Nothing”) with Potomac Sangha on the banks of the Potomac at Belle Haven Park in Alexandria in celebration of Vesak Day (Buddha’s birthday) on Sunday May 28, 2004.
-I took the Upasaka vows (lay ordination vows) of Zen Buddhism, taking refuge with Triple Jewels (Buddha, Dharma, Sangha).
-The vows I took are the five precepts:
+I took the Upasaka vows (lay ordination vows) of Soto Zen Buddhism.
+Vows includ taking refuge in Buddha, Dharma, and Sangha; and the five precepts: not to kill, steal, misuse sex, lie, and misuse intoxicants.

 My Korean Seon teacher, Pohwa Sunim, was a monk trained to teach his own authentic lineage to Americans.
 He had studied in the Japanese mountains.
 Students would get private time with Sunim face to face or email to address their koan.
 Pohwa Sunim never mentioned any literature, but he did introduce me to Han Shan, the Tang Dynasty recluse and poet who wrote in the Daoist and Chan (Chinese Zen) traditions.